 However, Nintendo president Shuntaro Furukawa has strongly denied these dual-screen design rumors.
 During an earnings call, he dismissed the circulating news as "inaccurate," and explicitly distanced the Switch 2 from the design features of the now-discontinued 3DS.

-Nintendo denies rumors of dual-screen Switch 2
+Nintendo denies rumors of a dual-screen Switch 2

-The console is rumored to support NVIDIA's DLSS 3.5 technology, which is capable of delivering advanced graphics like Ray Tracing, setting it apart from the PlayStation 5 and Xbox Series X. But the rumored backwards compatibility and advanced machine learning remain unknown.
+The console is rumored to support NVIDIA's DLSS 3.5 technology, which is capable of delivering advanced graphics like Ray Tracing, setting it apart from the PlayStation 5 and Xbox Series X. But the rumored backward compatibility and advanced machine learning remain unknown.

 Source link